-In a typical year, about 70 - or less than one half of one percent (0.5 per cent) of employers - will be surcharged.
+In a typical year, about 120 employers - or less than 1% of employers - will be surcharged.
 This means that their claims cost experience has been at least 200 per cent higher than their industry average for at least four consecutive years.
 They will have received a warning notice in each of the preceding two rate announcement packages.